Aphyllon

 Aphyllon uniflorum, previously under Orobanche uniflora.

 Aphyllon is a genus of flowering plants in the family Orobanchaceae.
 All Aphyllon species are obligate root parasites, taking nutrients from others rather than performing photosynthesis.
-They can be found in North and South America, with many species living in California, USA.
+They can be found in North and South America, with many species occurring in California, USA.

 Taxonomy

 The species in Aphyllon were once considered a part of the genus Orobanche, but phylogenetic analyses have confirmed that Orobanche sensu lato is not a monophyletic group.
 The genus Aphyllon has since been resurrected, as originally described by John Mitchell in 1748 in "Dissertatio brevis de principiis botanicorum et zoologorum deque novo stabiliendo naturae rerum congruo cum appendice" (1748) or "A short dissertation on the principles of botanism and zoology, and on a new establishment of the nature of things, with an appropriate appendix".

 Sections

 The genus Aphyllon is composed of two sections; sect.
 Aphyllon and sect.
 Nothaphyllon.
 Species in sect.
 Aphyllon have pedicels much longer than the flower length, and the bracteoles subtending the calyx are absent.
 Species in sect.
 Nothaphyllon have pedicels that are shorter than or equal to the length of the flower and have 2 bracteoles subtending the calyx.